chicio/chicio.github.io/src/posts/2022-10-03-swiftui-path-svg-scale.md

 [affine transforms](https://people.cs.clemson.edu/~dhouse/courses/401/notes/affines-matrices.pdf "affine transform") to the rescue!!
-:rocket: They are very useful (and also used a lot in computer graphics :laughing: ) geometric linear transform that preserve collinearity and parallelism.
+:rocket: They are very useful (and also used a lot in computer graphics :laughing: ) geometric linear transform that preserve co-linearity and parallelism.
 The affine transform matrix for 2D scaling expressed as [homogenous coordinates](https://people.cs.clemson.edu/~dhouse/courses/401/notes/affines-matrices.pdf "affine transform") is the following one.

 $$